michael-mcanulty/md-datetimepicker/README.md

 <h1>Input Attributes</h1>

-The three following attributes on the <bold>input</bold> element only are optional; you can omit entirely.
+The three following attributes on the HTML<bold>Input</bold>Element are optional; you can omit entirely.

-- [HideTime] --datepicker only
+- [date]  --The input [value] and picker date when opened.

 - [min] --date